UCI-GDIM31/class-activities-nlburns33/README.md

 ## Devlogs
 ### W1
 Hello world!
+When the camera is moved off of the Cat GameObject, the camera stays in place and does not follow the cat like it did previously.
+This happens because the camera is no longer a child of the Cat and the movement is no longer tied to it.

 ### W2
 Create future Devlog sub-headers with the three # symbols, then write your Devlogs below them.